 I did not discover photography until my graduating year of High School, and it was almost by accident.
 I had decided to go to J-school.
 I liked to write and Journalism (back then) seemed like a practical application of that interest.
 My dad gave me one of his 35mm cameras as a graduation gift, knowing I needed one for college.

 That summer, I fell in love with the camera, and the images it helped me create.
 I could share what I saw.
 Me and my Praktica camera went everywhere together.

-For nearly 3 decades, photography was a big part of my personal life and professional career.
-Now, while it still has its uses in my current career at Adobe, it’s not my primary focus (yes, I did just say that).
+For nearly 3 decades, photography was a huge part of my personal life and professional career.
+Now, while it still has its uses in my current role at Adobe, it’s not my primary career focus (yes, I did just say that).
 That change in careers has not dulled the interest, though; it’s once again become my passion and my main creative outlet.